 Mario’s first screenplay, Let Her Speak, was the #2 script on the 2017 Black List.
 Sandra Bullock is attached to star and produce alongside Todd Black (Fences, Roman J. Israel, Esq., The Magnificent Seven) and Jonathan Shukat.
 Let Her Speak tells the story of Texas State Senator Wendy Davis’ historic filibuster of a bill aimed at shuttering the state’s reproductive health clinics.

 Mario is adapting New York Times Notable Book, Flagrant Conduct: The Story of Lawrence v.
-Texas – the landmark Supreme Court case that struck down sodomy laws – into a feature script for producers Todd Black and Jonathan Shukat.
+Texas – the landmark Supreme Court case that struck down sodomy laws – for producers Todd Black and Jonathan Shukat.

-Mario is also a playwright whose work has been produced to acclaim Off-Broadway and regionally, including Tail!
+Mario is also a playwright whose work has been produced to acclaim Off-Broadway and regionally.
+His plays include Tail!
 Spin!
 (New York Times “Critics’ Pick”; Off-Broadway Alliance Awards nominee, Best Unique Theatrical Experience; GLAAD Media Awards nominee, Outstanding New York Theater: Off-Off Broadway); Commander (Best Play, Baltimore Playwrights Festival; Runner Up, National Latino Playwriting Award); Santa for President (commissioned by National Public Radio and broadcast on NPR’s All Things Considered) and Henry (nominee, Outstanding Original Short Script, New York Innovative Theater Awards).

-Mario is currently at work on a limited series for television.
+Mario is currently at work on a limited series for HBO.